THE IDIOM CONNECTION

 kill two birds with one stone

 - to accomplish two goals with one deed or actionWe will kill two birds with one stone and go shopping and also go to the main library during our trip downtown.

 - you cannot change someone's basic human natureThe supervisor tried to have a good relationship with his staff but a leopard can't change his spots and he still had problems with those around him

 let bygones be bygones

-- to forget the problems of the pastMy aunt decided to let bygones be bygones and she finally decided to talk to my mother again.
+- forget about unpleasant things or problems that happened in the pastMy aunt decided to let bygones be bygones and she finally decided to talk to my mother again.

 let sleeping dogs lie

 - to not make trouble if you do not need to"You should let sleeping dogs lie and not ask your friend for the money that he owes you."

 - the buyer of something is responsible to research the quality of the purchase before buying it (this expression is from the Latin - caveat emptor)The idea to let the buyer beware is important when you buy something.